Rectangular diagrams of surfaces: distinguishing Legendrian knots: Basic moves of rectangular diagrams of surfaces

 A similar procedure works for connected components of~$\delta_-$ that are arcs.
 Instead of an annulus we consider a `half-annulus', and also allow half-bigon creations for~$D$ and~$D'$.

 Finally, let~$\gamma$ be a one-sided closed component of~$\delta_-$.
-There is an isotopic to~$\gamma$ component~$\gamma'$ of~$\delta_-'$ and we have~$|\gamma\cap\gamma'|=1$.
-These two curves enclose a disc with two boundary points identified, and a small neighborhood of this disc is homeomorphic to a M\"obius strip, see Figure~\ref{mobius}.
+There is a connected component~$\gamma'$ of~$\delta_-'$ isotopic to~$\gamma$, and we have~$|\gamma\cap\gamma'|=1$.
+These two curves enclose a disc with two boundary points identified, and a small neighborhood of this disc is homeomorphic to a M\"obius strip; see Figure~\ref{mobius}.

-The intersection of~$\delta_+$ with this disc is treated the same way as in the case of an ordinary bigon (see Figure~\ref{bigon-creation-isotopy}), and after that~$\gamma$ can be isotoped to~$\gamma'$ without distorting the equivalence class of~$D$.
+The intersection of~$\delta_+$ with this disc is treated in the same way as in the case of an ordinary bigon (see Figure~\ref{bigon-creation-isotopy}), and after that~$\gamma$ can be isotoped to~$\gamma'$ without distorting the equivalence class of~$D$.

 We repeat this procedure for any connected component of~$\delta_-$ that does not yet coincide with the respective component of~$\delta_-'$, and keep doing so until we get~$\delta_-=\delta_-'$.
 The case~$F\not\cong\mathbb S^2$ is done.